In this article

 How Can You Improve a High DSO?

 If your calculator returns a number higher than you want, the fix is faster, more consistent collections.
-Monk is an AI-native invoice-to-cash platform that helps teams collect sooner: customers using Monk have seen DSO reductions of 40% or more, collections that are 24% more effective than traditional dunning, and over 90% of disputes resolved without escalation.
+Monk is an AI-native invoice-to-cash platform that helps teams collect sooner: customers using Monk have seen DSO reductions of 40 percent or more, collections that are 24 percent more effective than traditional dunning, and 88.2 percent of invoices resolved without escalation.
 Teams also recover roughly 26 hours per month of manual follow-up work.
-Faster collection directly lowers the receivables balance in your DSO formula.

 Frequently Asked Questions